Canada Merger Notifications

 • the proposed transaction must fit into one of five specific categories and exceed the 'size of transaction' threshold; and

 • the proposed transaction is not otherwise exempt from pre-merger notification.

 Pre-merger notification is not required unless the parties to the proposed transaction, together with all of their affiliates, 1 have aggregate assets in Canada or gross annual revenues from sales in, from and into Canada that exceed C$400 million.
 In the case of a share acquisition, the parties to the proposed transaction are deemed to be the purchaser and the corporation the shares of which are being acquired.

 Size and category of transaction

 In addition to the size of parties threshold, the proposed transaction must fall within one of five stipulated categories and the value of the transaction must meet the applicable size of transaction threshold.
 The size of transaction threshold is also based on asset value and annual revenues.
 An important difference is that the size of parties threshold refers to revenues in, from and into Canada, whereas the size of transaction threshold is limited to revenues in and from Canada.
-While the existing size of parties threshold of C$400 million remains unchanged, the 2009 changes to the Act have increased the size of transaction threshold from C$50 million to C$70 million.
-This size of the transaction threshold is revised annually with further increases or decreases using a formula based on nominal gross domestic product.
-For 2012, the size of transaction threshold increased to C$77 million from the 2011 threshold of C$73 million.
+While the existing 'size of parties' threshold of C$400 million remains unchanged, the 2009 changes to the Act have increased the 'size of transaction' threshold from C$50 million to C$70 million, with further increases expected annually.

 Asset and revenue calculation